 1. Salad Dressing

-Many popular brands of salad dressing are full of high fructose corn syrup and other additives that your body doesn’t want or need.
+Many popular brands of salad dressing are full of hods fructose corn syrup and other additives that your body doesn’t want or need.
 Take two minutes to whip up your own dressing at home.

 Just mix two or three parts extra virgin olive oil to one part apple cider vinegar, plus salt and pepper, in a small jar and shake.
 Once you get the basic ratio down, experiment with using walnut or sesame oils with lemon juice, rice vinegar or balsamic.
 Add extra flavor with pesto, a dash of soy sauce or Worcestershire, crushed garlic or grated Parmesan cheese — you may never go back to the bottle.